Fateless (film)

 Fateless (Sorstalanság) is a Hungarian film directed by Lajos Koltai, released in 2005.
-It is based on the semi-autobiographical novel Fatelessness by the Nobel Prize-winner Imre Kertész, who also wrote the screenplay.
+It is based on the semi-autobiographical novel Fatelessness by the Nobel Prize winner Imre Kertész, who also wrote the screenplay.
 It tells the story of a teenage boy who is sent to Auschwitz and Buchenwald.

 The film's music was composed by Ennio Morricone, and one of its songs was sung by Lisa Gerrard.
-The film is one of the most expensive movies ever produced in Hungary, with a cost of $12 million.
+The film is one of the most expensive ever produced in Hungary, with a cost of $12 million.

 The film also features British actor Daniel Craig, who plays a cameo as a United States Army sergeant.

 The film was screened in Hungary and Germany (at Berlinale), at the Telluride Film Festival in Telluride, Colorado as well as the Toronto International Film Festival.